team-and-systems-hq/sis-api-clients/README.md

 Here you'll find a bunch of classes which will get you started with authentication and basic record fetching from major school management systems.

-There are clients in here for Edumate, TASS, Sentral and Engage.
+There are clients in here for Edumate, TASS, Sentral, Engage and PCSchool.
 I have also added a useful MSSQL client when you have to run raw queries and want to process data in Python.

 Below is the list of URLs where you can find the API documentation for Aussie school management systems.